 According to the USDA, Oklahoma ranks eighth in the nation in the number of people per capita who are hungry.
 We are seventh in the nation in those who are food insecure, which means that the food intake of some household members is reduced and normal eating patterns disrupted because the household lacks money and other resources for food.
 This is especially true for the people of the inner city.

 Dream Center OKC meets basic needs for food and clothing for hundreds of people every month.
 Trust is built and relationships and formed, allowing our team to help people identify long-term solutions.
 A resource center provides customized assistance and referrals to drug treatment programs, job training, GED classes, and much more.

-Our Jesus Closet is open twice a week.
+Our Clothing Closet is open one day a week.
 Clients select the items their family needs from donations.

-*Please call first to confirm that Jesus Closet is open, as hours sometimes change.
+*Please call first to confirm that The Clothing Closet is open, as hours sometimes change.

 For more information about volunteering or donating, please contact us.

 The Community Resource Center opened in January 2014.
 The Resource Center provides customized, relational help to families seeking assistance.
 Clients are connected with the assistance they need from a variety of community partners.
 Through this new initiative, we are helping adults find employment, providing information on education options for parents or their children, referring people to substance abuse treatment facilities, and much more.
 The Community Resource Center, which extends the impact the church has through its programs by working with like-minded agencies and ministries throughout the metro.

 Volunteers are needed to work 1-on-1 with adults seeking assistance.
 Volunteers who could teach a class for adults in cooking, nutrition, fitness, child-parent relations, the education system, and other topics are also needed.

 Donations of gas cards, bus tickets, diapers, and computers are needed to more effectively assist the community.